Vote by proxy – appoint somebody to vote on your behalf

-If you’re unable to vote in person on polling day, you can appoint someone to vote on your behalf.
+If you’re unable to vote in person on polling day, you can appoint someone else to vote on your behalf at your polling station.
 This is called a proxy.

 Depending on your situation, you might be able to appoint somebody to vote on your behalf at every election.

 How to apply to vote by proxy

 From 31 October 2023, you must apply for your proxy vote online through the new government portal.

 You will also need to provide your National Insurance number as part of the application process.

 You can apply for a proxy vote at any time until 5pm, on the sixth working day before an election, unless you already have already arranged a postal vote.